HashNuke/rotor/README.md

 # Rotor

-Build system for Elixir projects.
+Robot is a build system for Elixir projects.
 Use it to compile things, run commands or do anything that requires being run when files change.

 > *[Wreckers][1] don't call for backup, they call for cleanup ~!*